Michal-MK/BillScanner/README.md

+# IMPORTANT!
+This repository is superceeded by BillScanner_WPF and BillScanner_Android

 # BillScanner
 **Project put on hold because no OCR was capable of parsing bills with at least 75% success rate...**